kritin04/Synthia_yield_recorder/README.md

 The extracted data will be updated in the Excel file stored in S3 and converted to a JSON format for further use.

-File Structure
+### File Structure
-app.py: The main Streamlit app. requirements.txt: List of required Python packages.
+-app.py: The main Streamlit app.
+-requirements.txt: List of required Python packages.
-CowIDs.xlsx: Initial Excel file containing cow IDs and yield data (to be placed in the same directory).
+-CowIDs.xlsx: Initial Excel file containing cow IDs and yield data (to be placed in the same directory).

 ### Functions